-With deep expertise in customer and partner engagement in the field of IoT, Kirsten Walker leverages that experience to help accelerate digital transformation in the areas of Smart Buildings and Smart Cities.
-As part of the Azure IoT Business Acceleration team, she works alongside Azure IoT Engineering to ensure that our strategic customers and partners have direct access to the Azure IoT resources and technology to enable innovative and impactful IoT offerings in the market.
+With deep expertise in customer and partner engagement in the field of IoT, Kirsten Walker, Principal Program Manager, Azure IoT Business Acceleration team, leverages that experience to help accelerate digital transformation in the areas of Smart Buildings and Smart Cities.
+Kirsten works alongside Azure IoT Engineering to ensure that our strategic customers and partners have direct access to the Azure IoT resources and technology to enable innovative and impactful IoT offerings in the market.

 According to the UN Intergovernmental Panel on Climate Change—after more than 150 years of industrialization—deforestation and large-scale agriculture, greenhouse gases in the atmosphere are at record levels.
 Many governments have committed to preventing global average temperatures from rising more than 2° Celsius (or 3.6° Fahrenheit) above what they were before industrialization.
 However, the ultimate goal is to reach “net zero” emissions, meaning that we must remove as much carbon as we emit each year.
 Where do we start?

 Digging into the data from the UN’s 2017 Global Status Report tells us that buildings and construction account for nearly 40% of energy-related carbon dioxide emissions.
 Addressing building and construction-related emissions is a good place to start.

 In its 2017 Global Status report, the United Nations recommended ten priority actions to transform the buildings and the construction sector.
 The priorities included the following:

 - Increase the rate of energy efficiency in existing buildings

 One approach to decreasing energy use in buildings is applying the Internet of Things to create smart buildings.

 Smart buildings deliver useful building services—heat, light, high quality air, security, sanitation, and more—at the lowest cost and environmental impact over the building lifecycle.